Tutorial: Deploy apps to Azure and Azure Stack

 Hybrid CI/CD can apply to both application code and infrastructure code.
-Use Azure Resource Manager templates like web app code from VSTS to deploy to both clouds.
+Use Azure Resource Manager templates like web app code from Azure DevOps Services to deploy to both clouds.

-Sign in to VSTS with an account that has project creation rights on Azure Stack.
+Sign in to Azure DevOps Services with an organization that has project creation rights on Azure Stack.
 The next screen capture shows how to connect to the HybridCICD project.

 Clone the repository by creating and opening the default web app.